FrontasticGmbH/catwalk/docs/tutorials/10_simple_tastic.md

 The `tastic.json` and `tastic.jsx` files must be named exactly like this in the Tastic directory.

-So if you start with the example from above and have a Project named `fall2018`, you should copy the files to:
+So if you start with the example from above, have a Project named `fall2018` and your customer ID is `year`, you should copy the files to:

-- `fall2018/src/js/tastic/myProductList/tastic.json`
+- `year_fall2018/src/js/tastic/myProductList/tastic.json`
-- `fall2018/src/js/tastic/myProductList/tastic.jsx`
+- `year_fall2018/src/js/tastic/myProductList/tastic.jsx`

 Note the Tastic identifier change to `myProductList` to avoid clashes with the original Tastics!